ckuijjer/hello-redux-persist-transform-encrypt/README.md

 ## Why is this needed?

-localStorage might be used to store privacy sensitive information
+localStorage can be used to store privacy sensitive information, but doesn't have a mechanism where it's contents get emptied after a certain amount of time.

 ## How to demo